jaimetur/PhotoMigrator/README.md

 ### <span style="color:blue">Download Albums from Immich Photos:</span>
 From version 3.0.0 onwards, the script can be executed in 'Download Albums from Immich Photos' Mode.

-If you configure properly the file 'CONFIG.ini' and execute this Extra Mode, the script will connect to Immich Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder 'Immich_Photos_Albums' within the Immich Photos root folder.
+If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect to Immich Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder 'Immich_Photos_Albums' within the Immich Photos root folder.

 To extract several albums you can separate their names by comma or space and put the name between double quotes. i.e: --immich-download-albums "album1", "album2", "album3".